free-honey/naumachia/docs/getting_started/TRY_IT_OUT.md

 ```
 cargo install --path ./sample-dApps/always-succeeds-contract
 ```

+### Run the dApp

-and try locking 10 ADA at the contract address:
+Now that you have the CLI installed, let's try locking 10 ADA at the contract address:
 ```
 always-cli lock 10
 ```

 (*note: If using an actual chain, it can take a few minutes for your transaction to show up*)

 You can `trireme balance` again to check your balance.
+You should see it debited by 10 ADA.

 Once it has gone through, you can run
 ```
 always-cli list 5
 ```
 Which will show the 5 newest locked UTxOs at the script address (feel free to look at more or fewer).
-You will probably see a bunch of other UTxOs locked at the script address.
-You can try and claim those, but many of them aren't claimable for a number of reasons.

 You will need to find yours and include the Output Id info in your `claim` command.
 It will look something like:
 ```
 always-cli claim <tx_hash> <index>
 ```

+Now check your `balance` again and see that you have reclaimed your locked tokens!

+(*note: the mocked chain doesn't have any fees.
+On a live network you would have slightly less than you started with*)

-**Fin!**
+## **Fin!**